 17th Century Celebrations

 In the 20th Century, Ipswich celebrated its history with 17th Century Day, Olde Ipswich Days, the 300th Anniversary of the Founding of Ipswich, and the Town’s Tercentenary Celebration in 1930.
-Photos are from Ipswich Town Reports and courtesy of the Ipswich Historical Society, Bruce Lord and Priscilla Cushing Conger.
+Photos are from Ipswich Town Reports and courtesy of the Ipswich Historical Society, Bruce Lord, Priscilla Cushing Conger, and the late Peter Zaharis.

 17th Century Days